JasonSwingen/js-outdoors/_posts/2020-09-07-swinging-for-steelhead.markdown

 published: True
 comments: True
 ads: False
-excerpt: Swinging flies has grown immensely in popularity in the last few years, but is it right for you?
+excerpt: Swinging flies for trout and salmon has grown immensely in popularity in the last few years, but is it right for you?
 image:
-  feature: Swinging_Streamers_Setup.jpg
+  feature: to-swing-or-not-to-swing.jpg
-  teaser: Swinging_Streamers_Setup.jpg
+  teaser: to-swing-or-not-to-swing.jpg
-  thumb: Swinging_Streamers_Setup.jpg
+  thumb: to-swing-or-not-to-swing.jpg
   # thumb: Swinging_Streamers_Setup.jpg
 # date: 2020-09-05T08:38:35-05:00
 ---